 Good Luck and High Scoring!!
 Don't forget those exercises too!

 So, how are you doing?
 I am very interested in your progress.
 Have you been doing your bowling exercises I listed in my Blog Post from 5/17/21?
-If you're not weight lifting to help loft the ball out onto the lane properly, please start up a routine at least three times a week as soon as you are able.
+If you're not weight lifting, that may be why you can't properly loft the ball out onto the lane.
+Please start up a routine at least three times a week as soon as you are able.
 Have you also incorporated some power walking, regular walking, aerobics, or bike riding to help improve your stamina so you can bowl well all three games and not get tired?
 You should try to do these types of exercise at least 4-5 times a week.
 Remember, all athletes that want to improve will have a good weekly exercise routine!

 Are you remembering to have as deep a knee bend as possible rather than bending from the waist?
-It's important to keep your torso straight so your head is more upright which allows you to see and reach out for the intended target better.
+It's important to keep your torso vertical so your head is more upright, which allows you to see and reach out for the intended target more easily.

 Have you gotten that new ball you've been wanting or have you changed from the Conventional Grip to a Finger Tip Grip yet?
 This will help you get more revs on the ball and definitely more action at the pins?